DEAP/deap/doc/examples/knapsack.rst

     creator.create("Individual", set, fitness=creator.FitnessMulti)

 That's it.
-You now have individuals that are in fact sets, they have the usual attribute :attr:`fitness` that shall contain an individual.
+You now have individuals that are in fact sets, they have the usual attribute :attr:`fitness`.
 The fitness is a minimization of the first objective (the weight of the bag) and a maximization of the second objective (the value of the bag).
 We will now create a dictionary of 100 random items to map the values and weights.
 ::

-    # The items' name is an integer, and value is a (weight, value) 2-uple
+    # The items' name is an integer, and value is a (weight, value) 2-tuple
     items = dict([(i, (random.randint(1, 10), random.uniform(0, 100))) for i in xrange(100)])

 We now need to initialize a population and the individuals therein.
 For this